Thursday 18 May – Dukes @ Komedia 2

 CMU MD and Business Editor Chris Cooke outlines the challenges faced by the music media in an increasingly digital market, where consumers expect their content for free but most of the ad spend goes to social and search.
 How do you make money out of writing about music?
 Is the future clickbait, branded content and unpaid journalism?
 We look for the opportunities amongst the challenges.

-Making Money For Music Media: New Business Models
+11.30-12.25 Making Money For Music Media: New Business Models

 Given the challenges facing music magazines old and new in 2017, we speak to the people leading key music media brands about the different business models they are employing, and the different ways they are generating revenue around their content and audience.

 14.00-15.00 The Crisis In Music Journalism

 Given the challenges facing the music media in 2017, the new business models now being employed, and the increasingly close ties between advertising and editorial, what does that mean for the art of music journalism?
 Is it in crisis?
 Is the golden age of music journalism over?

-Will It Be Streams That Kills The Radio Star?
+15.15-16.00 Will It Be Streams That Kill The Radio Star?

-As the streaming services start to compete with conventional radio, what next for the more traditional brands still to be found on the dial?
+As the streaming services start to compete with conventional radio, what next for the more traditional brands still to be found on the FM dial?
 Is the radio industry in danger of losing a generation of listeners to the internet?
 Or do traditional radio stations – and the traditional radio experience – still have a key role to play?
 Video didn’t kill the radio star, but what now?